 Membership in late 1988 totaled only 13 members.
 By 1989, membership had grown to 78 members, and by the fall of 1991, membership stood at over 150.
 The need had arisen to develop local leadership and structure.
 A system of chapters was set up.
 The growth and success of NARPM® has been and will always be dependent on the work done by our membership at all levels of the organization.
 By January 1997, membership had grown to almost 1,300 members with 34 chapters in place.
 In 2005, NARPM® breached the 2,000 member mark with 68 chapters.
-Today, there are close to 3,000 members.
+Today, there are more than 5,200 members.

 The future is never certain.
 As long as NARPM® members contribute their expertise as they have done in the past, the Association will remain strong.
 New projects include the improved service to the membership through online services, along with the updating and creating of courses and publications for the membership and industry.
 NARPM® leadership looks forward to the challenges of guiding the Association in the 21st Century with the help of each and every member.

 - 2016 – Bart Sturzl, MPM® RMP®

 - 2015 – Andrew L. Propst, MPM® RMP®